senzing-garage/knowledge-base/proposals/quickstart-grpc/use-senzings-truth-set-data.md

     If running in the interactive Python session, wait until the `>>>` prompt appears before proceeding.

+   Note that this is a simple example of adding records to Senzing and is not optimized for performance.
+   For higher performance techniques, additional Python programming is needed.
+   For examples, see [High performance loading with Python].

 ## View results

 7. Entity details can be viewed.